2024년 6월 고3 모의고사 변형 (31-42번)

 When trying to establish what is meant by digital preservation, the first question that must be addressed is: what are you actually trying ____ preserve?

-A physical carrier is necessary, but as long as the source media can be read, bit-perfect copies can be made cheaply and easily on other ____ making the preservation of the original carrier of diminishing importance.
+A physical carrier is necessary, but as long as ____ source media can be read, bit-perfect copies can be made cheaply and easily on other devices, making the preservation of the original carrier of diminishing importance.

-As the physical media that carry digital information are quite ____ relative to most analog media, it is expected that digital information will necessarily need to be migrated from one physical carrier to another as part of the ongoing preservation process.
+As the physical media that carry digital information are quite delicate relative to most analog media, it is ____ that digital information will necessarily need to be migrated from one physical carrier to another as part of the ongoing preservation process.

 24년 6월 고3 모의고사 32번